Similarity Solutions of Shock Formation for First-order Strictly Hyperbolic Systems: Example

 Using (\ref{eq:soln}), we deduce that as $t \rightarrow t_*^-$, \begin{subeqnarray} u(x,t) &=& u_* +(t_*-t)^{\frac{1}{2}}F\left(\frac{x-x_*-\lambda(t_*-t)}{\frac{3}{2}(t_*-t)^{\frac{3}{2}}}\right),\\ \eta(x,t) &=& \eta_* +\sqrt{\eta_*}(t_*-t)^{\frac{1}{2}}F\left(\frac{x-x_*-\lambda(t_*-t)}{\frac{3}{2}(t_*-t)^{\frac{3}{2}}}\right). \end{subeqnarray} From (\ref{eq:first_deriv}) we deduce that as $t \rightarrow t_*^-$,

 and from (\ref{eq:second_deriv}) that as $t \rightarrow t_*^-$,

-\Cref{fig:verif} verifies the exponents of the similarity solutions for the expressions (\ref{eq:first_deriv_example}, \ref{eq:second_deriv_example}).
-It can be seen that the numerical solution (solid) agrees well with the similarity solutions (dashed) given in (\ref{eq:first_deriv_example}, \ref{eq:second_deriv_example}).
+\Cref{fig:verif} compares the theoretical and numerical predictions for the exponents and prefactors of the similarity solutions for the expressions (\ref{eq:first_deriv_example}, \ref{eq:second_deriv_example}).
+It can be seen that the numerical solution (solid) is in excellent agreement with the similarity solutions (dashed) given in (\ref{eq:first_deriv_example}, \ref{eq:second_deriv_example}).
 The analytical prediction (\ref{eq:first_deriv_example}) used for \cref{fig:verif}(a) does not have any unknowns (i.e., no fitting parameters), whereas the analytical prediction (\ref{eq:second_deriv_example}) for \cref{fig:verif}(b) contains the single unknown $K$ (i.e., one fitting parameter).
 For the numerical solution, the singularity values $(x_*,t_*,u_*,\eta_*)$ can be obtained by extrapolation of the values of $(x,t,u,\eta)$ as the shock is formed and are therefore considered known.
 The figure presents the numerical solutions down to $t_*-t = 10^{-4}$, which is the threshold for which our numerical solution is converged.
 Improved numerical accuracy would allow the results to be converged for smaller values of $t_*-t$.